json420/degu/doc/degu.client.rst

 The :mod:`degu.client` module provides a low-level HTTP/1.1 client library.

-It's similar in abstraction level to the `http.client`_ module in the Python3 standard library, and has an API that overall should feel familiar to those experienced with `http.client`_ (although there are some major differences, for details see :ref:`degu-client-v-http-client`).
+It's similar in abstraction level to the `http.client`_ module in the Python standard library, and has an API that overall should feel familiar to those experienced with `http.client`_ (although there are some major differences, for details see :ref:`degu-client-v-http-client`).